Updated 11 May 2020

 The relationship to the EU state aid rules

-The guarantee scheme qualifies as state aid and therefore requires approval from ESA (the EFTA Surveillance Authority).
+The guarantee scheme qualifies as state aid and has been approved by ESA (the EFTA Surveillance Authority).

 (B) Norwegian state bond fund

-The Norwegian state bond fund is re-established with an amount of up to 50 BNOK.
+The Norwegian state bond fund has been re-established with an amount of up to 50 BNOK.
 The focus is the Norwegian market and all business sectors, and it will only be able to invest in bonds issued by companies domiciled in Norway.

 Managed by Folketrygdfondet

-The operative management of the fund will be performed by Folketrygdfondet, in accordance with framework established by legislators and the Finance Ministry.
-The framework will be based on the framework established in 2009 in connection with the financial crisis, but with necessary adjustments.
+The operative management of the fund is performed by Folketrygdfondet, in accordance with framework established by legislators and the Finance Ministry.
+The framework is based on the framework established in 2009 in connection with the financial crisis, but with necessary adjustments.

 The investment mandate

-The management of the fund will be done in accordance with a separate investment mandate provided by the Finance Ministry.
-This has not yet been determined, but will encompass the following:
+The management of the fund must be done in accordance with a separate investment mandate established by the Finance Ministry:

-Investments made by the fund shall be on market terms and made alongside other investors.
-Note that in a currently very volatile market, this could prove challenging to determine.
+Investments made by the fund shall be on market terms, and shall, in the primary market, be made alongside other investors.
+Note that in a currently very volatile market, market terms could prove challenging to determine.

 Investments in the credit bond market shall be placed as follows: (i) Non-financial companies: 50-100%, (ii) Banks and financial institutions: 0-50%.